-You may have to close or resize the windows of one or more documents if the icon you want is on the desktop and is hidden by them.
 You'll see an alert box if there is not enough RAM for the new program to be opened.
 (See Figure 3-10.)

-Figure 3-10 MultiFinder alert box reporting insufficient memory
+Figure 3-10 MultiFinder alert box reporting insufficient memory so: • "MultiFinder's Memory Requirements" in this chapter

-- Other desktop operations: You can perform all the standard operations on the desktop when the Finder is the active program. - ➤ See also: "MultiFinder's Memory Requirements" in this chapter
+Other desktop operations: You can perform all the standard operations on the desktop when the Finder is the active program.